saas786/obsidian-notes-1/HECO/Compressed Air System.md

 ## Air Reciever
 Collects moisture and oil that enters the air system.
 Should be drained frequently as excess

+-	Also used as a storage tank for compressed air

 ### Moisture Trap

 ## "Big Joe"